Sonic Drift

 |

-Sonic Drift is a kart racing game released only in Japan.
-It features Sonic, Tails, Amy, and Robotnik, and is a typical racing game of the early 1990s.
-The games racetracks and order they are played in are the same as the original Sonic The Hedgehog.
+Sonic Drift (ソニックドリフト) is a kart racing game initially released only in Japan.
+It features Sonic the Hedgehog, Miles "Tails" Prower, Amy Rose, and Dr. Eggman, and is a typical racing game of the early 1990s.
+The game's racetracks and order they are played in are the same as the original Sonic the Hedgehog.
+It also had a sequel, Sonic Drift 2.

 Gameplay